awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 ------
 #### [ Python ]

-Extend the stream response handler class that corresponds to the subscription operation\.
+If you use IPC client V1, you must extend the stream response handler class that corresponds to the subscription operation\.
 The AWS IoT Device SDK includes a subscription handler class for each subscription operation\. *StreamEventType* is the type of event message for the subscription operation\.
 Define the following functions to handle event messages, errors, and stream closure\.

+If you use IPC client V2, you can define these functions outside of a subscription handler class or use [lambda expressions](https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions)\.

 `def on_stream_event(self, event: StreamEventType) -> None`
 The callback that the IPC client calls when it receives an event message, such as an MQTT message or a component update notification\.